 Scoop a level portion of turkey mixture with the disher.
 Plop onto a plastic lined rimmed baking sheet.
 When you have all of the turkey portioned out, go back and gently roll them into balls with your hands.
 Disposable kitchen gloves help.

 To cook, brown the meatballs in a little olive oil, turning them as they cook in a non-stick saute or fry pan.
 When brown all over, pour the sauce over the top and simmer, covered, until turkey is no longer pink.
 It will take just a few minutes.

-For the bottom layer, use either a brown rice pasta or soft, creamy polenta.
+For the base, use either a brown rice pasta, soft, creamy polenta or for lower-carb, use zucchini noodles or baked spaghetti squash.
 If you are using brown rice pasta, the best brand I have found is Jovial.
 Try their spaghetti and other shapes as well.
 No one would ever know it was not regular pasta!
 The taste and texture are terrific.

 Never made polenta?
 It’s easy, and another good gluten-free option.
 I use Bob’s Red Mill polenta.
-They have two types: gluten-free and organic.
 Both are non-GMO corn, so chose what is best for you.
 I cook my polenta in chicken broth for a little more flavor than water, and add garlic, onion, Parmesan and chives.

 For a grain-free meatballs recipe try these easy grain-free meatballs with your favorite sauce.

 - 1 pound ground turkey 93%